-For road and bridge projects, the project manager collaborates with the project team to establish the project completion day which is specific to when the road or bridge project will be opened to the public so to eliminate a financial penalty.
-The resident engineer uses the SiteManager system to track and document the work.
+For road and bridge projects, the project manager collaborates with the project team to establish the project completion date, and the resident engineer uses the SiteManager system to track and document the work.
 Local public agencies and multimodal agencies use staff or consultant resources to set contract completion dates and track performance.